Learning the Full Impact of Migraine Through Patient Voices

 Please note: The Migraine World Summit’s aim is to bring you a variety of perspectives and expertise, independent of bias or judgment.
 Alternative theories presented in this video have not been medically reviewed.
 Views expressed in this interview do not necessarily represent the views of the Migraine World Summit.
 Please always consult your health care professional and do your own research before making changes to your treatment plan.

-Rebecca Erwin Wells, MD, MPH, FAHS
+Rebecca Erwin Wells, MD, MPH, FAHS, FAAN

-Atrium Health Wake Forest Baptist & Wake Forest School of Medicine
+Wake Forest University School of Medicine

-Purchase full access to the entire 2024 Summit to unlock:
+Pre-purchase full access to the entire 2026 Summit, including:

-- And much more!
+- And more!

 Related Talks for: Day 1 (2022)